lucien144/lemp-stack/readme.md

 ### Installation script

-To automatically install essentials, you can use the 👉 `startup.sh` script.
+To automatically install essentials, you can use the 👉 `startup.sh` script by downloading it and calling it with sudo `sudo ./startup.sh`.
 The file is deleted automatically.

 ### Manual installation